tina-friedrich/arc-user-guide/docs/source/arc-storage.rst

   myquota

-This command will list a user's home and data area usage.
+This command will list a your home and the shared project data area usage.

 We can provide more detailed statements of data area quota usage to project leaders on request.